Being a Good Dad Starts With Being a Good Husband

 Kids thrive in homes where they don’t have to guess how things stand.

-When a husband and wife are united—even imperfectly—children sense that stability.
-Discipline feels fairer.
-Conversations feel safer.
-Joy feels more natural.
+When a husband and wife are united, even imperfectly, children sense that stability.
+Discipline feels fairer, conversations feel safer, and joy feels more natural.

 “He who loves his wife loves himself.”